 About Solarize Houston

-Solarize Houston is a grass roots, volunteer, non-profit group organizing Houstonians in a group purchase of solar panels and installation for residents and businesses in Houston.
-Solarize Houston’s mission is to increase awareness and accelerate use of solar energy for electricity generation in Houston.
+Solarize Houston is a grassroots, volunteer, non-profit group organizing Houstonians in a group purchase of solar panels and installation for residents and businesses in Houston.
+Solarize Houston’s mission is to increase awareness and accelerate the use of solar energy for electricity generation in Houston.
 Solarize Houston is modeled on similar efforts, including in Plano and elsewhere.
 Click here for an overview.

 To join our mailing list send your email address to firstname.lastname@example.org for program updates.

 A grassroots volunteer organization.

 To accelerate the adoption of solar energy for electricity generation in Houston.
 We are asking for quality installation services with a group discount in exchange for some number of qualified and educated customers that are all in a small geographic area.

 Will Solarize Houston make any money on this project?

 No. We are grassroots volunteer group and have no financial connections to the project.
 Volunteers will be entitled to the same discount as other enrollees in the project.

 If I enroll in the program, am I obligated to purchase a system?